maolivas1/maolivas1/README.md

-- 👋 Hi, I’m Marcus Olivas
+- 👋 Hey, i’m Marcus Olivas
 - 📚 Going to school for CS
 - 📫 Discord: MarkViews:0001
+- ✅ Check out my other GitHub: [@MarkViews](https://github.com/markviews)

 <!---
 maolivas1/maolivas1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.